-Spring has sprung!
-Time to start peeling off those winter layers and plan your spring and summer getaways.
+With summer so close we can taste it in our rosés and IPAs, it’s time to start peeling off that spring rain gear and plan your summer getaways.
 As always, Travel Oregon is here to help you with trip planning—and this time, we have help!
 Meet the Travel Oregon Salmon, our first official spokesfish (What?
 It’s a thing.
 We just made it one).
 He has a lot of incredible adventures and trip ideas to help lure you to Oregon.
 We know you’ll need a stellar place to stay on your well-deserved vacation.
 Lucky for you, there are some spectacular new lodging properties that are guaranteed to surprise and delight.
 If you’re looking for a different way to spend a few days in Oregon, try exploring one of our many new farm trails and discover the source of all the amazing food and wine the state produces.
 Spring is also a great time to swap ski slopes for sand dunes—just in time to get ready to celebrate the 50th anniversary of the Beach Bill!

 We like spring in Oregon.
 You might too.